 The conference’s panels and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer’s career.

-Both scholarships include:
+All three scholarships include:

 • The option for two one-on-one editor/agent meetings: “Ask (Almost) Anything” and “Quick Pitch.”